-A couple weeks ago, the Genda family shared their family’s advent wreath tradition, and I was really intrigued as they described how they celebrate the first season of the Christian calendar on each of the four Sundays before Christmas, lighting candles, reading the Christmas story and a devotional, sharing a meal, giving little gifts to one another and really focusing on the season of advent.
+A couple of weeks ago, the Genda family shared their family’s advent wreath tradition.
+I was really intrigued as they described how they celebrate the first season of the Christian calendar on each of the four Sundays before Christmas, lighting candles, reading the Christmas story and a devotional, sharing a meal, giving little gifts to one another, and really focusing on the season of advent.

-The girls were excited about the tradition as well, and that weekend we headed to Hobby Lobby to put together our own traditional advent kit!
+The girls were also excited about the tradition, and that weekend we headed to Hobby Lobby to put together our own traditional advent kit!

-I say “traditional” advent kit because we’re celebrating each of the four Sundays of advent, but actually, I’ve taken liberties with the tradition.
+I say “traditional” advent kit because we’re celebrating each of the four Sundays of Advent, but I’ve taken liberties with the tradition.
 Traditionally, there are just four taper candles — three violet and one rose — although some people add a white candle to the center for Christmas Eve.
-However, we decided to use colors that compliment our holiday decor since the wreath has a prominent place on our breakfast bar.
+However, we decided to use colors that complement our holiday decor since the wreath has a prominent place on our breakfast bar.

-I was excited to find a round hat box at Hobby Lobby that was the perfect size for our advent kit so that each year everything can be packed away safely in our Christmas boxes.
-Inside my kit, I included an advent candle holder and wreath, four taper candles, 1 larger candle for the center of the wreath and this printable advent devotional, which was written by the Genda family.
+I was excited to find a round hat box at Hobby Lobby that was the perfect size for our advent kit so that everything could be safely packed away in our Christmas boxes each year.
+Inside my kit, I included an advent candle holder and wreath, four taper candles, 1 larger candle for the center of the wreath, and this printable advent devotional, which the Genda family wrote.

-I’m really looking forward to taking the time to slow down and focus on advent each week with a little bit of tradition and reverence.
+I’m looking forward to slowing down and focusing on advent each week with a bit of tradition and reverence.
 It’s too easy to fly through the holidays each year, and I think this will help us savor the season a little bit more!